sobanmalik/Cell_phone_usage_detection/README.md

      1. Training was done on a dataset consisting of web scraped images of persons using cell phones in different postures and angles.
 Training template attached for reference.
-      2. Final model has an MAP of 92.64% on a validation set of (1601-178) train-val split.
+      2. Final model has a MAP of 92.64% on a validation set of (1601-178) train-val split.

 Inferencing: